Thingvalla Lutheran Church Records, 1913-1916

 Materials in the collection include a photocopy of the ruling by the Pembina County District Court, briefs submitted to the North Dakota Supreme Court by the Appellants (defendants) and Respondents (plaintiffs), and a list of exhibits in the Supreme Court.
 Also included is a photocopy of the final ruling by the Supreme Court as published in North Dakota Reports.

 In June 2003, a fire destroyed the Thingvalla Lutheran Church.
-At the time of the fire, the church's members rotated between the eight Icelandic churches in the area because of a dwindling population and in order to preserve and keep open the churches.
+At the time of the fire, its members rotated between the eight Icelandic churches in the area because of a dwindling population and to preserve and keep open the churches.
 The Thingvalla Lutheran Church was nearly 110 years old at the time of the fire.

 Access Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Source: Joe Hall, Gardar, North Dakota

 Preferred Citation: (Description of Item).
 Thingvalla Lutheran Church Records.
 OGLMC 777, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections.
 Chester Fritz Library.
 University of North Dakota.